thoughtbot/guides/testing-rspec/README.md

 [Sample](acceptance_test_spec.rb)

-- Avoid scenario titles that add no information, such as "successfully."
+- Avoid `it` block descriptions that add no information, such as "successfully."
-- Avoid scenario titles that repeat the feature title.
+- Avoid `it` block descriptions that repeat the top-level `describe` block description.
-- Place helper methods for feature specs directly in a top-level `Features` module.
+- Place helper methods for system specs directly in a top-level `System` module.
-- Use Capybara's `feature/scenario` DSL.
 - Use names like `ROLE_ACTION_spec.rb`, such as `user_changes_password_spec.rb`,
-  for feature spec file names.
+  for system spec file names.
-- Use only one `feature` block per feature spec file.
+- Use only one `describe` block per system spec file.
-- Use scenario titles that describe the success and failure paths.
+- Use `it` block descriptions that describe the success and failure paths.
-- Use spec/features directory to store feature specs.
+- Use spec/system directory to store system specs.
-- Use spec/support/features for support code related to feature specs.
+- Use spec/support/system for support code related to system specs.

 ## Factories